-Please take note of the upcoming deadlines for SSHRC grants at the link below!
+Please take note of the upcoming deadlines for SSHRC grants.
 Please submit applications to the Research Office two weeks in advance of the SSHRC deadline for review.

 These grants are not intended to support original research; rather they are intended to support the synthesis of existing research knowledge on the topic and the identification of knowledge gaps.